fidelity/kraan/docs/dev-guide.md

 Finally use github web interface to create a tag.

+## Updating Gitops Toolkit Components

+To update the gitops toolkit components (Helm Controller and Source Controller) run the deploy.sh script with the '--toolkit' option

+    scripts/deploy.sh --toolkit

+Then compare the file produced with the equivalent sections in the chart directory and updat the chart files accordingly.
+Once the changes are tested and merged into master, create a new chart release as described above.

 ## Deployment

 A shell script is provided to deploy the artifacts necessary to test the kraan-controller to a kubernetes cluster.
-It does this using a helm client to install a helm chart containing the Kraan Controller and the GitOps Toolkit (GOTK) components it uses.
+It does this using a helm client to install a helm chart containing the Kraan Controller and the GitOps Toolkit (flux) components it uses.

     https://github.com/fidelity/kraan.git
     USAGE: deploy.sh [--debug] [--dry-run] [--toolkit] [--deploy-kind] [--testdata] [--helm <upgrade| install>]